ouspg/ouspg-open/about/README.md

    vulnerabilities, from which 90 are in popular browsers - billions of users use more browsers

+ * Spin-off company found a serious [Heartbleed](http://heartbleed.com) bug, affecting about 2/3 of the WWW-serves in the Internet -  not to mention virtual private networks (SSL VPNs), network appliances and wide variety of client side software

 # Careers

 OUSPG has employed over 30 persons over the course of 20 years.